Jewel Tower

 V

-There is a new coffee shop selling a selection of hot drinks (coffee, tea and hot chocolate) as well as sandwiches, biscuits, crisps, cakes and ice creams.
-It is fully wheelchair accessible.
+There is a cafe selling a selection of hot drinks as well as sandwiches, biscuits, crisps, cakes and ice creams.
+The cafe is wheelchair accessible.

 You can find allergen and nutritional information here.